I completed my formal education some years ago.

 50. Focus on progress, not perfection.
 There’s no such thing as a perfect student.
 After all, we’re flawed human beings.
 If you aim to achieve perfection, you’ll be disappointed, and you may lose motivation.
 On the other hand, if you focus on progress, you’ll realise that getting better is its own reward.
 This is the key to being an effective, fulfilled student.

-I don’t claim to be the wisest person around, but I hope you’ve found this list of 50 tips useful.
+I don’t claim to be the wisest person around, but I hope you’ve found this article useful.

-(Download the free PDF below to learn 10 more powerful tips.)
+(Download the free PDF below to learn 10 additional tips.)

 It took me many years to learn these lessons, and I know I still have much more wisdom to acquire.

 It will make a huge difference in the long run.
 Wishing you all the best!

 If you like this article, please share it with your friends.